TheDarren/ossecweb-stanford/README.md

 The two commands referenced from the sudoers located in /usr/local/bin for ossec-add and ossec-del are very simple wrappers around adding and removing agents.
 These scripts have not been included here.

+See the Screen Shot.png for how the web UI looks.